-Guide to Ibuprofen Poisoning in Cats & Dogs
+Guide to Ibuprofen Poisoning in Cats and Dogs - A Vet Emergency

 Ibuprofen poisoning in dogs: ibuprofen blocks an enzyme (called cyclooxygenase) that, in addition to reducing inflammation, also has roles in promoting blood flow through the kidneys and producing protective inflammatory chemicals (called prostaglandins) for the lining of the stomach.
 Dogs are much more sensitive to the effects of ibuprofen than humans.